Dingoes are quite possibly one of the most misunderstood animals in Australia. Here are 15 Dingo facts that all Australians need to know.

 Ever since colonisation dingoes have faced an ongoing battle for survival.
 Hated by farmers and feared by tourists, dingoes have had to endure centuries of misunderstanding that now sees them listed as a vulnerable species under threat of extinction.
 It’s important for all people in Australia to learn and understand how special dingoes really are.

-1. Where does the word Dingo come from?
+1. Where does the word Dingo originate?

 The word Dingo comes from the Dharawal language that is spoken in the coastal Sydney area.
 It is also believed there are separate names for both male and females.
 In the case of Dharawal speakers, the male is called a Dingo while the female is called a Tingo.
 There are many different Aboriginal names traditionally used across Australia with some language groups having separate words for wild dingoes and dingoes that live together with people.
 Dharawal speakers use the names dingu and warrigal to differentiate between tame and wild dingoes.